Skip to main content

 Adequate protein intake is also a key component.
 Protein has a minimal impact on blood glucose levels and can increase satiety, helping with weight management, which is another critical factor for insulin sensitivity.
 Healthy fats, particularly monounsaturated fats (found in olive oil, avocados) and omega-3 fatty acids (found in fatty fish), are also important.

-These fats can help reduce inflammation, a key contributor to and cardiovascular disease.
+These fats can help reduce inflammation, a key contributor to insulin resistance and cardiovascular disease.
 A dietary pattern that resembles a Mediterranean style of eating, rich in vegetables, healthy fats, quality protein, and high-fiber grains, is an effective template for raising SHBG.

 • Increase Soluble Fiber ∞ Actively incorporate foods like Brussels sprouts, avocados, flax seeds, and beans into your meals to slow glucose absorption.